catalyzeio/policies/source/sections/13-disaster_recovery_policy.md

 The notification sequence is listed below:

 * The first responder is to notify the CTO.
 All known information must be relayed to the CTO.
-* The Senior AWS Engineer is to contact the Web Services Team and inform them of the event.
+* The CTO or Director of Technology is to contact the Web Services Team and inform them of the event.
 The CTO is to to begin assessment procedures.
 * The CTO is to notify team members and direct them to complete the assessment procedures outlined below to determine the extent of damage and estimated recovery time.
 If damage assessment cannot be performed locally because of unsafe conditions, the CTO is to following the steps below.
   * Damage Assessment Procedures: The CTO and Senior AWS Engineer are to logically assess damage, gain insight into whether the infrastructure is salvageable, and begin to formulate a plan for recovery.
-  * Alternate Assessment Procedures: Upon notification from the CTO, the Senior AWS Engineer is to follow the procedures for damage assessment with combined Ops and Web Services Teams.
+  * Alternate Assessment Procedures: Upon notification from the CTO, the Director of Technology is to follow the procedures for damage assessment with combined Ops and Web Services Teams.
 * The Cloudticity Contingency Plan is to be activated if one or more of the following criteria are met:
   * Cloudticity will be unavailable for more than 48 hours.
-  * Hosting facility is damaged and will be unavailable for more than 24 hours.
+  * An AWS region will be unavailable for more than 24 hours.
   * Other criteria, as appropriate and as defined by Cloudticity.
   * If the plan is to be activated, the CTO is to notify and inform team members of the details of the event and if relocation is required.
   * Upon notification from the CTO, group leaders and managers are to notify their respective teams.
 Team members are to be informed of all applicable information and prepared to respond and relocate if necessary.